Driving in a Manner Which is Dangerous to the Public

 - Driving on a poorly lit road, during torrential rain, with a poorly maintained vehicle and causing a collision.

-To find you guilty of Dangerous Driving in a Manner which is Dangerous to the Public, the prosecution must prove each of the following elements beyond a reasonable doubt:
+To find a person guilty of Dangerous Driving in a Manner which is Dangerous to the Public, the prosecution must prove each of the following elements beyond a reasonable doubt:

-- Which is dangerous to the public, having regard to all the circumstances of the case.
+- They were driving in a manner dangerous to the public, having regard to all the circumstances of the case.

 Which Court Will Hear Your Matter?